 It now has a place in our Thanksgiving menu!

-Her special touch when making the warmed syrupy sauce using traditional spice flavors.
-Once we make it a few times the dish is called by the event name or a person’s name who made it for us like my great aunt Ti Ti’s peanut brittle.
+Her special touch when making the warmed syrupy sauce using traditional spice flavors was just about perfect!.
+Once we make dish a few times the dish is called by the event name or a person’s name who made it for us like my great aunt Ti Ti’s peanut brittle.
 It’s a nice way to remember good times and good people.
 Making a little family history through food is memory book of its own.
 Plus we have my mom’s apple pie recipe called, you guessed it, Mom’s Apple Pie in our family recipe box already.
 Both are especially yummy!

 It is amazing how adding a year to young teens’ lives means more sleep.
 Amy and Meg were no shows this Thanksgiving Day until later.
 They ready to join the rebellion.
 Pies go in the oven first.
 Then the turkey.

 They were beautiful pies.
 They were yummy pies.

 They were half gone by midmorning snack time.

 This pie tyrant broke under the pressure.
 For this year.
 That was 2013 and the rebellion won so now it is tradition!